Here at the Esland Bedford School we have a highly committed and skillful staff team that provides authentic care, with intimacy, warmth and trust.

-The school is rated Good by ISI and the most recent report noted the Excellent way in which the staff support the pupils mental health and wellbeing.
+The school is rated Good by ISI and the most recent report noted the excellent way in which the staff support the pupils' mental health and wellbeing.
 Pupils’ self-assurance is quickly restored following admission to the school.
-Pupils have expressed this in comments such as “this school has rescued me”, and “I have been to quite a lot of schools, but this is the first one that really cares”.
-ISI February 2019
+Pupils have expressed this in comments such as; “this school has rescued me”, and “I have been to quite a lot of schools, but this is the first one that really cares,” ISI February 2019.

-The Bedford Team
+The Esland Bedford Team

 Outcomes for children

-Over lunchtimes we have a wide variety of activity clubs that pupils choose to join.
-Whilst these may vary from Football to Card games or Art to ICT, they all have a common goal of providing opportunities for our pupils to develop an interest, as well as practicing and developing their social skills.
+Over lunchtimes, we have a wide variety of activity clubs that pupils choose to join.
+Whilst these may vary from football to card games or Art to ICT, they all have a common goal of providing opportunities for our pupils to develop an interest, as well as practicing and developing their social skills.

 At the end of the week we have enrichment activities that pupils can join in with.
 These may include a dance session, fitness, baking or hair and beauty.
 These activities are organised in conjunction with the pupils and pupil council input.